Human rights in the Philippines: Commission on Human Rights

 The Commission on Human Rights (CHR) is an independent office created by Section 18, Article XIII of the Philippine Constitution, with the primary function of investigating all forms of human rights violations involving civil and political rights in the Philippines.
 The commission is composed of a chairperson and four members, majority of which must be lawyers under the constitution.

-The commission is empowered to investigate all forms of human rights violations involving civil and political rights, adopt rules of procedure and issue contempt citations, provide appropriate legal measures for the protection of human rights of all criminals within the Philippines, and several other powers in relation to the protection of human rights.
+The commission is empowered to investigate human rights violations involving civil and political rights, adopt rules of procedure and issue contempt citations, provide legal measures for the protection of human rights in the Philippines, and several other powers in relation to the protection of human rights.

 Programs

 The CHR is in charge of the following programs;